austinbcomstock/buildium-to-stessa/README.md

 ## Pre-requisites
 * python3
 * pip (python3 -m
-* Rental_Owner_Statement.csv file downloaded from Buildium as a "Rental Owner Statement Report Exported to Comma-Separated CSV"
+* Rental_Owner_Statement.csv file (This file can be exported from Buildium as a "Rental Owner Statement Report exported to Comma-Separated CSV").

 ## Installation